xrdocs/design/_blogs/2019-02-02-modernizing-ixp-design.md

 ## Event Driven Telemetry
 These telemetry paths can be configured as EDT, only sending data when an event is triggered like an interface state change.

-<pre class="highlight">One configures a supported sensor-path as Event Driven by setting the sample-interval in the subscription to 0.</pre>
+One configures a supported sensor-path as Event Driven by setting the sample-interval in the subscription to 0 {: .notice--info}

 | | |
 | ---------| -------------- |